marcglasberg/asyncredux.com/react/tutorial/persisting-the-state.md

 interface.
 It supports serializing both JavaScript objects and ES6 classes out of the box, and it will persist the whole state of your application.

-To use it, you must provide four things in its constructor:
+To use it, you must provide:

 * `loadSerialized`: a function that returns the serialized state.
 * `saveSerialized`: a function that saves the serialized state.
 * `deleteSerialized`: a function that deletes the serialized state.
-* `classesToSerialize`: an array of all the custom classes that are part of your state.
+* `classesToSerialize`: an array of all the _custom_ classes that are part of your state.

 In more detail, here's the `ClassPersistor` constructor signature: